code4you2021/code4you.github.io/_posts/2021-10-18-How-to-use-ViewBuilder.md

 #### Preview
 ![wdNSKx](https://cdn.jsdelivr.net/gh/code4you2021/oss@main/uPuc/wdNSKx.gif)

+What's learned from books is superficial after all.
+It's crucial to have it personally tested somehow.

 #### Fixed structure
 In most cases the code is as follows, you can try adding some properties.
 ```swift